 New antirejection medicines are continually being developed and approved.
 Your healthcare

 team will tailor medicine regimes to meet your needs.

 Usually several antirejection medicines are given at first.
 The doses of these medicines

 may change often, depending on your response.
 Because antirejection medicines affect

 the immune system, you will be at higher risk for infections.
 A balance must be maintained

 between preventing rejection and making you very susceptible to infection.

 Some of the infections you will be especially at risk for include oral yeast infection

 (thrush), herpes, and respiratory viruses.
-Avoid contact with crowds and anyone who
+Stay away from crowds and anyone who has

 Online Medical Reviewers: